Why Bamboo Architecture?

 Bamboo or Bambusoideae belongs to the family of Graminae or grasses, like rice, corn, etc but it is the largest.

-There are many genera in the Bamboo family: bambusa, fargesia, dendrocalamus, phyllostachys, and each genus covers many species: altogether there are over 1600 species in this world.
+There are many genera in the Bamboo family such as bambusa, fargesia, dendrocalamus, phyllostachys, and each genus covers many species: altogether there are over 1600 species in this world.
 64% of these are native to SE Asia!

 Only a few are useful for bamboo architecture construction though, and every country has its own good ones.
 The biggest and strongest bamboo in Thailand is dendrocalamus asper.